Do you want to show a weather forecast in WordPress?

 Most of these settings are straightforward, so you can look through them and make any changes you want.

 By default, Weather Location will show a ‘Weather from OpenWeatherMap’ message below the forecast.

 If you want to hide this text, then scroll to the bottom of the Display Options screen and click to disable the ‘Weather Attribution’ switch.

 You can also add a colored border or change the radius to create curved corners.

-When you’re happy with how the weather forecast is set up, click on the ‘Publish’ button.
+When you are happy with how the weather forecast is set up, just click on the ‘Publish’ button.

 After that, copy the shortcode that Location Weather creates automatically.

-You can now add the shortcode to any WordPress post or page, or even a widget-ready area.
-For example, you can add the shortcode to a sidebar widget, so the weather forecast appears across your entire website.
+You can now add the shortcode to any WordPress post or page or even a widget-ready area.
+For example, you can add the shortcode to a sidebar widget so that the weather forecast appears across your entire website.

 For step-by-step instructions on how to place the shortcode, please see our guide on how to add a shortcode in WordPress.